SpenceKonde/DxCore/README.md

 ### Writing to Flash from App
 1.3.0 introduces a mechanism by which, if Optiboot is installed on a part, you can use it to write to the application section from the bootloader - and **I NEED YOUR FEEDBACK** to make the interface less clunky.
 There are two versions of the library (please tell me which is better, and how to improve it)
-* [flashWrite.h](megavr/libraries/flashWrite/README.md) presents 5 functions for flash writing
+* [flashWrite.h](megaavr/libraries/flashWrite/README.md) presents 5 functions for flash writing
-* [Flash.h](megavr/libraries/flashWrite/README.md) presents the same functions as methods of a `Flash` object
+* [Flash.h](megaavr/libraries/Flash/README.md) presents the same functions as methods of a `Flash` object
 * [Feedback](https://github.com/SpenceKonde/DxCore/issues/57)

-Don't be sad if you aren't using Optiboot - support for writing without the bootloader is not far away - there are but a few facts to confirm, and only a single magic trick to learn!
+Don't worry if you don't use Optiboot - everyone will get this soon!
+It's just a slightly different trick.

 ## Bootloader support
 DxCore now an Optiboot-derived bootloader for all parts!
 This can be installed using a UPDI programmer by selecting the desired part, and using the Tools -> Burn Bootloader option.
 Note that after the bootloader has been installed in this way, to use it without the bootloader, you must choose the non-optiboot board definition, and then again Burn Bootloader to configure the fuses appropriately; when the bootloader is enabled the vectors are located at the start of the application section, 1024 bytes in (like megaAVR 0-series and tinyAVR 0/1-series, and unlike classic AVRs, the bootloader section is at the beginning of the flash).
 Options to set the desired USART that the bootloader will run on are available for all serial ports, with either the normal or alternate pin locations.
 USART0 with default pins is the default option here, and these are the ones that are connected to the 6-pin serial header on the DA-series breakout boards that I sell.
 An option is provided when burning bootloader to choose an 8 second delay after reset - use this if you will be manually pressing reset